Megabit/Blazorise/README.md

 Blazorise is a component library built on top of [Blazor](https://blazor.net/) and CSS frameworks like Bootstrap, Bulma and Material.

+## Commercial support

+Paid support for the Blazorise Components is available as part of the [Blazorise Commercial](https://commercial.blazorise.com/) subscription.

+With the commercial license you get:

+- Access to premium themes and templates
+- Premium forum support
+- Dedicated customer support with 24 or 16 hour response time
+- Priority fixes and feature requests

 ## Supporting Blazorise

 Blazorise is an Apache 2.0-licensed open source project with its ongoing development made possible entirely by the support of these awesome backers.